pekelund-dev/codex-test/README.md

 - Creates and configures the dedicated receipt processor service account with the correct IAM roles
 - Detects the Cloud Storage bucket region and deploys the Cloud Run service there
 - Builds and deploys the container image via Cloud Build
-- Removes older container images so Artifact Registry only retains the most recent build
+- Can be paired with `./scripts/cleanup_artifact_repos.sh` to remove older container images so Artifact Registry only retains the most recent builds
 - Configures an Eventarc trigger so Storage finalize events invoke the service

 #### Teardown